Program Overview

 Status: Completed

-A first-in-human feasibility study in recurrent glioblastoma evaluated localized, ultrasound-mediated drug activation.
-The therapy was well tolerated in a small cohort, with preliminary imaging and survival trends consistent with localized drug activation2.
-These early findings require confirmation in larger, controlled studies.
+In recurrent GBM, repeat monthly PoMA treatments were safe and generally well tolerated in a small cohort, with preliminary imaging and survival trends consistent with localized drug activation.2 These findings require confirmation in larger, controlled studies.

 Newly Diagnosed GBM